Aidmad/yomi_test/README.md

 The input buttons include only Romaji (Japanese character pronunciation) letters, allowing users to tap characters to type their answer before pressing the **“Check”** button.

 To determine whether the answer is correct, the app globally stores the input value and compares it with the corresponding kana data list.
 Based on whether a match is detected, a signal is sent to trigger visual feedback by displaying a green card for correct answers or a red card for incorrect ones.

+All test results are saved globally and used to calculate an overall percentage score, which is displayed in a circular progress bar.
+Below this, the mistakes made by the user are listed; this section remains hidden if all answers are correct.
+To complete the full test, the user must finish ten rounds, with each round incremented after completion.

+The round counter increases only after the correct or incorrect answer feedback has finished displaying.
+To ensure this, a short timer is implemented, allowing the feedback to remain visible for a few seconds before progressing.
+Once the timer expires, the next kana is displayed unless the current round is the tenth.
+After completing ten rounds, the app automatically navigates to the results page.

+Users can exit the test at any time by pressing the back button in the top-left corner.
+All previously answered progress is saved as long as the user enters Romaji letters and presses the **“Check”** button.

+By pressing the “Continue” button on the results page, the user is returned to the main page, where the Hiragana lesson list is displayed.